 Stain and Soil Warranty

-Just as it sounds, this warranty deals with stains on your carpet, and how well they will come out.
-The first part to understanding this warranty is knowing the difference between staining and soiling.
+Just as it sounds, this warranty deals with stains on your carpet and how well they will come out.
+The first part of understanding this warranty is knowing the difference between staining and soiling.

 Staining occurs as a result of something that has come into contact with your carpet and transferred its color.
 For example, spilling a cup of coffee on your carpet will leave a brown stain (until it is cleaned up).

-Soiling occurs as a result of residue left on the fibers of the carpet, which... attracts dirt.
-Residue can be left behind by spot treatment products that were not fully cleaned, or can even be due to oil from your skin transferring to the carpet (usually from the soles of bare feet).
+Soiling occurs as a result of residue left on the fibers of the carpet, and this attracts dirt.
+Residue can be left behind by spot treatment products that were not fully cleaned or can even be due to oil from your skin transferring to the carpet (usually from the soles of bare feet).
 The residue acts as a magnet to dirt, which then appears on the carpet in the form of a stain.

 Manufacturers sometimes separate staining and soiling in their warranty coverage, offering different lengths of warranty for each.
 Be sure to read the warranty information closely.